Ahmadmosadq1/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 5. Get node at index:

-- we write a function that returns any node using the for loop and rest is just typical for loop.
+- we write a function that returns any node using the for loop and rest is just typical for loop

+6. Sum list:

+- It is always good practice to keep `head` unmodified for easier debugging, as it is the entry point to the list.
+- We first initialize a temporary pointer using `temp = head`.
+- Then we loop through the list using `while (temp != NULL)` and perform the summing.